-A positive skin reaction (hard raised bump of a certain millimeter in size) or positive QFT-G blood test means that the person has been infected with the TB germ (latent TB), it does not mean that the individual has active TB disease; additional tests are needed to confirm active pulmonary TB.
+A positive skin reaction (hard raised bump) or positive QFT blood test means that the person has been infected with the TB germ (latent TB), it does not mean that the individual has active TB disease; additional tests are needed to confirm active pulmonary TB.

-- If a TB screening test is positive upon hire, the employee must follow up with their physician for an evaluation including chest x-ray to exclude TB disease and provide those results to BAYADA prior to working with clients. - If the TB test is positive after working at BAYADA, your office will send you to a panel health physician for a follow-up evaluation, including a chest x-ray. - BAYADA assumes full financial responsibility for any additional testing (including a sputum sample and x-ray) that is required to confirm a TB diagnosis for our active employees. - BAYADA will pay for any follow-up medical care, including the purchase of medicines prescribed to treat the symptoms and cure the disease for work-related exposure for our active employees.
+- If a TB screening test is positive upon hire, the employee must obtain a chest x-ray to exclude TB disease and provide those results to BAYADA prior to working with clients. - If the TB test is positive after working at BAYADA, your office will send you to a panel health physician for a follow-up evaluation. - BAYADA assumes full financial responsibility for any additional testing (including a sputum sample and x-ray) that is required to confirm a TB diagnosis for our active employees. - BAYADA will pay for any follow-up medical care, including the purchase of medicines prescribed to treat the symptoms and cure the disease for work-related exposure for our active employees.